Insurance account managers promote their company's insurance products to those who will be directly selling them, typically brokers and other agents

 The IPS Group produces an annual UK General Insurance Salary Guide, providing up-to-date information on current salary levels in the UK insurance and reinsurance sector.
 Salary surveys are produced by other recruitment companies as well, such as HAYS and IDEX Consulting.

 Income figures are intended as a guide only.

-Working hours are mainly 9am to 5pm, Monday to Friday, although the client-focused nature of the work means that evening work is common when entertaining or meeting with clients.
+Working hours are usually 9am to 5pm, Monday to Friday, although the client-focused nature of the work means you may have to work some evenings when entertaining or meeting with clients.

 What to expect

 - You could work either in an office or from home.